 They just might mean the difference in your chances for survival when you’re caught out in the wilderness with nothing to eat.
 Or just a different meal when at home or camping.

-Since you can’t just scoop them from the nearest vegetation and eat them up.
-You need to know which species are edible so that you can consume them safely in the wilderness.
+Since you can’t just scoop them from the nearest vegetation and eat them up, you need to know which species are edible so that you can consume them safely in the wilderness.

 If you’re not bringing along live snails during your camping or backpacking trip, here is a list of edible snail species.